 How We Can Help You

 Burke Dental is there to help patients in the Burke, Virginia area deal with any dental emergencies they might be experiencing.
 New and returning patients can call during office hours to book an emergency appointment and Dr. James Willis and his staff will accommodate you as soon as possible.
-At Burke Dental we know that dental emergencies happen and that it is important that they be treated fast and we will do everything we can to accommodate our patients and make sure they are treated quickly.
+At Burke Dental we know that dental emergencies happen and that it is important that they are treated fast and we will do everything we can to accommodate our patients and make sure they are treated quickly.

 What Is Emergency Care

 Dental care can fall into three categories: routine, concern, and emergency.
-Regular check-ups and dental cleanings fall into routine, as do most cosmetic procedures.
+Regular check-ups and dental cleanings fall into a routine, as do most cosmetic procedures.
 Areas of concerns are issues that have patients booking an extra appointment instead of waiting for a check-up, but one that isn’t time sensitive.
 Nagging pain from wisdom teeth is one example of an area of concern.
 If a patient’s wisdom teeth are bothering them, it’s important to get them checked out as soon as possible, but it doesn’t require urgent care.
 A dental emergency is something that has to be addressed immediately, often the result of tooth trauma or accidental damage.